CE C aus CE Kennzeichen E aus CE Kennzeichen

 All these trade facilitations take place without affecting the legal requirements in both countries.

-What role do Conformity Assessment Bodies (CABs) play for CE-certified products under the MRA?
+What role do conformity assessment bodies (CABs) play for CE-certified products within the framework of mutual recognition agreements for product compliance?

 The core function of MRAs is the designation of CABs (Conformity Assessment Bodies).
 An important condition in the Mutual Recognition Agreements is the recognition of conformity assessment results (e.g., testing or certification).